 The ReDD Workshop: Supporting People in Regaining Control Over Digital Device Use [current]

 Self-control struggles play a key role in many negative effects of digital device use on well-being, such as problematic use of social media.
 Students, in particular, often struggle to get the benefits of digital connectivity without comprising their ability to be immersed in academic work or experience negative effects on their well-being.
 Together with the University of Oxford’s Counselling Service, I attempt to address this challenge via the ’Reducing Digital Distraction’ (ReDD) workshop.
-In these workshops, students reflect on their struggles and goals around digital device use, and experiment with concrete tools and strategies.My main collaborator for this project is Maureen Freed, Deputy Head of Counselling at the University of Oxford, in addition to Petr Slovák, Kai Lukoff, Max van Kleek, and Sir Nigel Shadbolt.
+In these workshops, students reflect on their struggles and goals around digital device use, and experiment with concrete tools and strategies.My collaborators for this project include Maureen Freed, former Deputy Head of Counselling at the University of Oxford, Petr Slovák, Kai Lukoff, Max Van Kleek, Sir Nigel Shadbolt, Claudine Tinsman, and Helene Willadsen.

 The ReDD Workshop: A Template for Supporting People in Regaining Control Over Digital Device Use

 Ulrik Lyngs, Maureen Freed, Kai Lukoff, Petr Slovak, Max Van Kleek

 Ulysses in Cyberspace: Examining the Effectiveness of Digital Self-Control Strategies [current]

 Laptops and smartphones let us do anything, anywhere.
 Yet, when everything is always available, many users get distracted by their devices and struggle with self-control.
 On app stores, an entire niche has emerged for ‘anti-distraction tools’ which claim to help people self-regulate by blocking distractions, tracking device use, or gamifying intended use.
-Which design features actually help users self-regulate their use of digital devices, and can theories of cognitive control from the behavioural neurosciences help us?This is the focus of my PhD research, where my collaborators include Sir Nigel Shadbolt (my primary supervisor), Reuben Binns, Max van Kleek, Jun Zhao, Michael Inzlicht, Kai Lukoff, Petr Slovák, Helena Webb, Marina Jirotka, and Ryan McKay.
+Which design features actually help users self-regulate their use of digital devices, and can theories of cognitive control from the behavioural neurosciences help us?This was the focus of my PhD research, which I continue with numerous collaborators including Sir Nigel Shadbolt (my PhD supervisor), Kai Lukoff, Petr Slovák, Reuben Binns, Max Van Kleek, Jun Zhao, Michael Inzlicht, Laura Csuka, and Lize Alberts.